John Ziegler (journalist)

 John Ziegler (born March 28, 1967) is a former radio program host, documentary film writer/director, and conservative journalist.

-He was the evening (7-10 PM) host of a radio talk show called The John Ziegler Show on KFI AM 640 in Los Angeles, California, from 2004 to 2007.
-He has hosted a Sunday evening radio program, the John and Leah Show.
-He is a staff columnist for Mediaite.
+He was the evening (7–10 PM) host of a radio talk show called The John Ziegler Show on KFI AM 640 in Los Angeles, California, from 2004 to 2007.
+He has also hosted a Sunday evening radio program, the John and Leah Show.
+He is a former staff columnist for Mediaite.

 Early life and education

 Ziegler was born in a U.S. Army post in Heidelberg, Germany, and grew up as the eldest son of a financial manager in the small village of Washington Crossing, Bucks County, Pennsylvania.
 He was named High School Golfer of the Year by the Bucks County Courier Times.
 In 1985, Ziegler graduated from the Catholic Holy Ghost Preparatory School located in Bensalem, Pennsylvania.
 He attended Georgetown University, graduating in 1989 with a degree in Government and a minor in Theology and Philosophy.
 While attending Georgetown, he lettered in golf for three years.

 Ziegler has stated that he "grew up in an incredibly, very strict Roman Catholic family on both sides, my mother and my father's side.
 I've got numerous aunts who've been in the convent.
 I went to Catholic high school, Catholic college, as did almost all of my relatives, so, I mean, I'm very steeped in Catholicism".
 Ziegler is, however, an agnostic, referring to himself as a "recovering Catholic".